Check out the rest of our coverage here:

 He had more success against the Redskins than Hoyer, but there was too much leaving the pocket from Manziel.
 Every time he began rolling right, the Redskins defense collapsed and attacked, and Manziel would either make an errant throw or rush for a minimal gain, often absorbing hard hits.
 Kyle Shanahan is a stickler on footwork from his quarterback and upon further review of the tape, Manziel seemed skittish in that department.

-With all of that being said, Cleveland’s quarterback competition has removed the microscope on what this offense said they were going to be all about: running the football.
+With all of that being said, Cleveland's quarterback competition has removed the microscope on what this offense said they were going to be all about: running the football.
+Ben Tate, Terrance West and company will need more help from the quarterback play to open up running lanes, but the Browns mustn't forget that this team is built to pound the rock.

 "Overall, talent wise, it's there," said Leonhard about Cleveland's defense.
 "You get guys getting after the ball like you did tonight, you're going to be in a lot of football games."